IBM/fhe-toolkit-linux/automation/Getting_Started.md

     my resource group is : `super_secret`

     Login to cloud.ibm.com -> `Manage -> Account -> Account Resources -> Resource Groups -> Create`

- * Login onto the S390x machine (see greg for credentials if you dont have them)

  * Clone the fhe-toolkit repo `https://github.com/IBM/fhe-toolkit-linux.git`

- * Checkout the hpvs_work_integration branch `git checkout hpvs_work_integration`

- * cd into the main folder `cd fhe-toolkit-linux` and build a local image `./BuildDockerImage ubuntu` If you want to test with fedora change `ubuntu` to `fedora` in the command

  * cd into the automation folder `cd fhe-toolkit-linux/automation`

  * Run the HPVS script.
 The first time running the script, you will most likely not have any keys or settings setup so you can use the wizard.
+The option -c triggers the interactive wizard.
+It asks for a bunch of information that will be needed in order to deploy successfully.

  	    `./DeployToHPVS.sh -c [name of config file (to save)] [name of linux image ubuntu or fedora]`